Looking for the best online newsletter platform? Explore our guide to the leading email tools for marketing, growth, and customer engagement.

 Plus, there's also a network effect to take advantage of — Substack visitors can happen upon your content when they're browsing, so the platform can help you grow.

-Enter Flodesk, an excellent newsletter platform that welcomes growing creators and businesses by offering flat-rate pricing.
+Enter Flodesk, an excellent newsletter platform that offers beautiful design templates and powerful automation features.

 Flodesk has all of the features you might want as you scale, too.
 Automation, analytics, advanced segmentation?
-It's all there, along with a pricing model that's perfect for growth.
+It's all there, along with a pricing model that scales with your growth.

 Sometimes, the best platform are put together by users who just can't find the perfect option — so they just pick up tools and build it themselves.